The 15th Polar Music Prize Ceremony was held at Konserthuset Stockholm on 22 May 2006.

 For the Mariinsky Theatre he was the first to establish artistic co-operation with the world’s leading opera houses.
 Also, several international music festivals has been established by Gergiev, the most well-known being the Stars of the White Nights Festival in St. Petersburg.

 In 1988, Valery Gergiev guest-conducted the London Symphony Orchestra for the first time.
 In his following appearance with the LSO in 2004, he conducted all seven symphonies by Sergei Prokofiev.
 The engagement led to his appointment in 2005 as the Orchestra’s fifteenth principal conductor, succeeding Sir Colin Davis from January 2007.

 At the same time he continues his responsibilities as general director at the Mariinsky in St. Petersburg, and guest-conducting on stages and with orchestras around the world.

-Among Valery Gergievs achievements in recent years, besides artistic and musical such as the return of Wagner operas to the St. Petersburg stage, he managed to get support for a brand new Concert Hall as part of the Mariinsky Theater.
+Among Valery Gergiev's achievements, besides artistic and musical such as the return of Wagner operas to the St. Petersburg stage, he managed to get support for a brand new Concert Hall as part of the Mariinsky Theater.
 The new building opened in November 2006 and has broadened the repertoire possibilities.

 The new Concert Hall is where the recordings are produced for the new Mariinsky record label that was founded in 2009.
 On the international scene, Gergiev has continued as principal conductor for the London Symphony Orchestra.
-The contract runs until the end of 2014.
 In January 2013 it became official that Valery Gergiev will succeed Lorin Maazel as principal conductor of the Munich Philharmonic from January 2015.

 "Shchedrin: The Enchanted Wanderer", released 2010 on the Mariinsky label.
 Conductor: Valery Gergiev – Orchestra: Orchestra and Chorus of the Mariinsky Theatre.